Kproud17/Horiseon/README.md

 The Horiseon Code Refractor project contained various updates, including markup to the HTML and CSS for consistency and quality, orgazational changes (grouping of elements), and other various changes.

+# The index.html can be found under the Develop directory.
+# The CSS can be found in Develop/Assets

 Please find the Screenshots, User Story/Acceptance Criteria, and Review sections, below:

 ## Screenshots